AqwamCreates/DataPredict/docs/APIDesign.md

 * calculateCostFunctionRegularization() returns regularization values for modelParameters (matrix).

-* * The code for the regularization objects must be object-oriented.
+* * The code for the regularization objects are object-oriented.